All Episodes

 It's like a three-year waiting list for a bumper sticker.

-One reason why conservatives uh believe in small government is because they want to allow enough space in life for everything else.
+One reason why conservatives believe in small government is because they want to allow enough space in life for everything else.

-Politics squash and crushes everything else.
+Politics squashes and crushes everything else.

 And conservatives believe in small government to leave space for all the good things that make life worth living.